My Son Sanctuary: Tours, Ticket Prices, & More

 Renting a scooter in Hoi An and driving yourself to My Son is your best bet to reach the ruins.
 Scooters or motorbikes are relatively cheap to rent for a day and prices vary depending on where you rent them.
 All sorts of shops advertise scooter rentals on signs.
 Prices start at 80,000 VND (4 USD) per day.
 Prices at rental companies start 160,000 VND (8 USD) per day.

 Google Maps will pretty much give you two routes to get there.
 We suggest taking the route listed below for the purpose that it will bring you through a much more local setting.
-Also it is only five minutes longer than the alternative route first suggested by Google.
-Official parking is available at the far side of the car park.
+Also, it is only five minutes longer than the alternative route first suggested by Google.
+Official parking is available on the far side of the car park.
 It is a shaded area and has a permanent guard.
 Parking a motorbike costs 5,000 VND (0.20c USD).

 Firstly start by making your way to the QL1A Highway, located roughly 7-kilometres west of Hoi An.
 Once you reach the QL1A, head south around 3.5-kilometres to Hung Vuong, then turn right and go west.
 The road changes names and there are a few bends, but you’ll stay on this road for 19-kilometres.
 Finally, you’ll turn left and head south for 6.5-kilometres.
-After that you’ll reach the entrance for My Son.
+After that, you’ll reach the entrance for My Son.

 So you now have all the information and options available for your visit to the My Son Sanctuary.
 Above all, choose the option that is the most manageable for you, bearing in mind that there is a lot of walking around on this trip, so you don’t want to exhaust yourself just getting there.
 Remember that because the valley holds the heat of the day, so arriving earlier is preferable.
 Because this way you can walk around more freely and explore the ruins comfortably without struggling in the heat.